vuejs-de/de.vuejs.org/src/v2/guide/installation.md

 <div class="vue-mastery"><a href="https://www.vuemastery.com/courses/real-world-vue-js/vue-cli" target="_blank" rel="noopener" title="Vue CLI">Watch a video explanation on Vue Mastery</a></div>

-## Explanation of Different Builds
+## Erklärung der verschiedenen Builds

 In the [`dist/` directory of the NPM package](https://cdn.jsdelivr.net/npm/vue/dist/) you will find many different builds of Vue.js.
 Here's an overview of the difference between them: